tylerqi/gateway-wifi-setup/README.md

 If you want to run the server on a device that has no network connection and no keyboard or monitor, you probably want to set it up to run automatically when the device boots up.
-To do this, copy `config/vaani-setup.service` to `/lib/systemd/system`, edit it to set the correct paths for node and for the server code, and then enable the service with systemd:
+To do this, copy `config/mozilla-gateway-wifi-setup.service` to `/lib/systemd/system`, edit it to set the correct paths for node and for the server code, and then enable the service with systemd:

 ```
-$ sudo cp config/vaani-setup.service /lib/systemd/system
+$ sudo cp config/mozilla-gateway-wifi-setup.service /lib/systemd/system
-$ sudo vi /lib/systemd/system/vaani-setup.service # edit paths as needed
+$ sudo vi /lib/systemd/system/mozilla-gateway-wifi-setup.service # edit paths as needed
-$ sudo systemctl enable vaani-setup
+$ sudo systemctl enable mozilla-gateway-wifi-setup
 ```

 At this point, the server will run each time you reboot.
 If you want to run it manually without rebooting, do this:

 ```
-$ sudo systemctl start vaani-setup
+$ sudo systemctl start mozilla-gateway-wifi-setup
 ```

 Any output from the server is sent to the systemd journal, and you can review it with:

 ```
-$ sudo journalctl -u vaani-setup
+$ sudo journalctl -u mozilla-gateway-wifi-setup
 ```

 Add the -b option to the line above if you just want to view output